Pomp and Circumstance Marches: History

-The Trio contains the tune known as "Land of Hope and Glory".
+The trio contains the tune known as "Land of Hope and Glory".
 In 1902 the tune was re-used, in modified form, for the "Land of Hope and Glory" section of his Coronation Ode for King Edward VII.
-The words were further modified to fit the original tune.
-The result has since become a fixture at the Last Night of the Proms, and an English sporting anthem and general patriotic song.

 March No. 1 was the first piece in the recessional music for the coronations of George VI and Elizabeth II, followed in both cases by March No. 4.